From Discrete to Continuous-Variable Systems via Jordan-Schwinger Tomographic Transformation: Connecting DV and CV States via the Tomographic JS and HP Maps

-This forward transformation was previously reported in the literature~\cite{man2010photon}, whereas the corresponding inverse transformation had not been derived.
-The general procedure for obtaining the inverse transform is the following:

-In contrast to the previous transformations, the one derived here is one-to-one, as no restriction on the Hilbert space is imposed.
-The integral form of the latter transformation can be written as:
+The forward transformation was previously reported in the literature~\cite{man2010photon}, while the corresponding inverse transformation had not been derived.
+Unlike the transformations to the spin tomogram, the one derived here is one-to-one, since no restriction on the Hilbert space is imposed.
+The integral form of this transformation can be written as:

 where the kernels are